-In fiber-optics communications, transparent optical fibers are used to transmit data.
-Optical fibers are thin, transparent tubes that can transmit light through a transparent core surrounded by transparent cladding material.
-Fiber optics provides higher data-carrying capacity and speed, lower attenuation, longer communication distances and can be used where communication lines need high-traffic point-to-point or point-to-multipoint connections.
+In fibre optic communications, transparent optical fibre are used to transmit data.
+Optical fibre are thin, transparent tubes that can transmit light through a transparent core surrounded by transparent cladding material.
+Fibre optics provides higher data-carrying capacity and speed, lower attenuation, longer communication distances and can be used where communication lines need high-traffic point-to-point or point-to-multipoint connections.

 FTTH is a 100% optical connection between you and the service provider.
-FTTH delivers High Speed Broadband connections that carry voice, data and video at the same time.
-This cannot be achieved with ageing copper wire networks.
-Fiber optics isn’t exactly alien technology.
-It’s been around for a few decades, in fact.
-While it was ridiculously expensive when first invented, the cost to implement fiber optics for mass users is now at an all-time low.
+FTTH delivers high-speed broadband connections that carry voice, data and video at the same time.
+This cannot be achieved with aging copper wire networks.
+Fibre optics is not exactly alien technology.
+It has been around for a few decades, in fact.
+While it was ridiculously expensive when first invented, the cost to implement fibre optics for mass users is now at an all-time low.

-Fiber optics is quickly gaining popularity and demand in Malaysia and it’s being hailed as the next step in internet and communication connectivity technology.
+Fibre optics is quickly gaining popularity and demand in Malaysia and it is being hailed as the next step in Internet and communication connectivity technology.

 Why is there a demand for FTTH?

 The Internet is evolving.
-Demand for more bandwidth grows as more and more applications and services are made available to users every day.
-Current copper wire technology just won’t deliver the slick high-definition media and graphics-intensive websites that shape the online experience today.
+Demand for more bandwidth grows as more and more applications and services are made available to users.
+Current copper wire technology just would not deliver the slick high-definition media and graphics-intensive websites that shape the online experience today.